Decoding the Factorial Mystery: Exploring x * 2 * 2x * 48!

 x = ±√[Y / (4 * 48!)]

-Therefore, if we know the value of Y, we can directly calculate the possible values of x.
-Remember that the square root operation yields both a positive and a negative solution.
-The applicability of both solutions depends heavily on the context of the problem.
-For instance, if 'x' represents a physical quantity like length, a negative solution might be non-physical and therefore discarded.
+Because of this, if we know the value of Y, we can directly calculate the possible values of x.
+That's why the applicability of both solutions depends heavily on the context of the problem.
+And remember that the square root operation yields both a positive and a negative solution.
+Take this: if 'x' represents a physical quantity like length, a negative solution might be non-physical and therefore discarded.

 Example: Let's say Y = 2 * 4 * 48!.
 Then: